sezan92/sezan92.github.io/_posts/2025-05-02-RL-course2-w3-blog.md

 The first scenario can be said as Dynamic programming.
 You wait until each full game (or Episode).
 The other can be said TD-error learning!

+### TODO: rewrite the above section so it looks more like my own words also add that i took  help from Gemini to build the intuition with the prompt.

 #### build up the imagination and tie it to the midfielder passing to the forward

 #### monte-carlo? how to differentiate with monte-carlo